tomkim825/site-cleaner/README.md

 # site-cleaner

-helper tool built to utilize scripts to replace nonclompliant HTML tags in pug files using RegEx
+Quick helper tool built to utilize scripts to replace noncompliant HTML tags in pug files using RegEx